Fayz2/FayzUI/README.md

-**FayzUI is a compilation created using ElvUI to form a complete and fully fuctional interface for 3.3.5 WoW clients.**
+**FayzUI is a lightweight, functional, battle tested and most importantly stable interface for 3.3.5 WoW clients that I've used for years.**

 ## Screenshots